 Several centuries ago, Great Pyrenees dogs were considered to be dogs for peasants.
 However, in 1675, the court of King Louis XIV named the Great Pyrenees the Royal Dog of France.
 This allowed French nobles to acquire these big dogs and use them as guard dogs.

 Great Pyrenees dogs are not for novice dog trainers.
 Though they are calm and docile in safety, their strong sense of individuality, plus their size and strength, may make discipline difficult.
-Just like a German Shepherd, a Great Pyrenees needs ample socialization to ensure they know how to tell friend from foe.
+Just like a German Shepherd, a Great Pyrenees needs ample socialization to ensure they know how to tell friends from foe.
 If well socialized, a Great Pyrenees can be one of the friendliest canines around.

 The Great Pyrenees also requires a specialized low-protein diet, as they are susceptible to bloat.
-Finally, anyone who wants to raise a Great Pyrenees will have to prepare for their powerful barks and howls.
+Finally, anyone who wants to raise a Great Pyrenees must prepare for their powerful barks and howls.
 They are very vocal dogs, and their calls will reach great distances.
 This makes perfect sense; they were bred for mountain life!

 Belgian Malinois Dog